On the Design Fundamentals of Diffusion Models: A Survey: The Generic Pipeline

 \subsubsection{The Discrete Formulation}

-Regarding the discrete formulation, denoising diffusion probabilistic model (DDPM) \cite{ho2020denoising} is a popular configuration of such formulated diffusion models.
-It is straightforward to define, efficient to train, and capable to achieve high quality and high diversity in the generated samples \cite{dhariwal2021diffusion}.
+Initially motivated by unsupervised learning, diffusion models are formulated with discrete timesteps.
+Regarding the discrete formulation, the denoising diffusion probabilistic model (DDPM) \cite{ho2020denoising} is a popular configuration of such formulated diffusion models.
+It is straightforward to define, efficient to train, and capable of achieving high quality and high diversity in the generated samples \cite{dhariwal2021diffusion}.

 Concretely, the forward transition in DDPM is defined to add isotropic Gaussian noise $\epsilon_t\sim\mathcal{N}(0,I)$: